The Potential of Big Data in Disrupting Pharma Industry

 Big Data Consortium

 Similarly, MedChemica, a UK startup, is at the core of a collaboration designed to speed up development using data mining while preserving each partner’s intellectual property.
-MedChemica explores partners’ databases of molecules to find closely matched pairs, performs an analysis between the two, and the output is consequently used to create rules that can be applied to virtual molecules to predict the impacts of similar structural changes.
+MedChemica explores partners’ databases of molecules to find closely matched pairs, and performs an analysis between the two, and the output is consequently used to create rules that can be applied to virtual molecules to predict the impacts of similar structural changes.
 All partners in the consortium can advise where additional data is needed and can even agree to share costs for further testing.

 Big Data Into Therapy Approach